SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The "All critical alarms" widget shows all objects with a critical alarm.
 There are no additional parameters to be configured.

-For details on alarms, refer to [Working with alarms](http://cumulocity.com//guides/users-guide/device-management/#alarm-monitoring) in *Device Management*.
+For details on alarms, refer to [Device Management > Working with alarms](http://cumulocity.com//guides/users-guide/device-management/#alarm-monitoring).

 ### Widget "Applications"

 The "Applications" widget shows a list of links to all available applications.
 There are no additional parameters to be configured.

-For details on applications, refer to [Managing Applications](http://cumulocity.com//guides/users-guide/Administration#applications) in *Administration*.
+For details on applications, refer to [Administration > Managing Applications](http://cumulocity.com//guides/users-guide/Administration#applications).

 ### Widget "Asset notes"